The Electronic Lover

 The Electronic Lover is an audio opera created by San Francisco Bay Area composer Lisa Mezzacappa and New York writer Beth Lisick, released as a serial podcast since summer 2020.
 The story is set in chatrooms at the dawn of the Internet, in the moment when we first invited computers into the most intimate aspects of our lives.
 Season 1 follows a tech-curious cabal of young women, isolated and constrained in their own lives, who connect across vast distances to create a thrilling new virtual community.

-The opera features eight dynamic lead vocalists (each a brilliant composer/songwriter in their own right!) with backgrounds in jazz, ska, art pop, cabaret, opera and classical music; a mini choir specializing in abstract vocalizations; a versatile power trio of synth, drums and bass; and special guests.
+The opera features nine dynamic lead vocalists (many of them brilliant composer/songwriters in their own right!) with backgrounds in jazz, ska, art pop, cabaret, opera and classical music; a mini choir specializing in abstract vocalizations; a versatile power trio of synth, drums and bass; and special guests including Del Sol Quartet (episode 6) and the Premier Ensemble of the San Francisco Girls Chorus (episode 9).

 Create a website or blog at WordPress.com